aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 Note that the `identifier` property is required for both secondary sources and artifacts.

-The contents of the secondary source will be available to the build under the directory specified by the `CODEBUILD_SRC_DIR_<identifier>` environment variable (so, `CODEBUILD_SRC_DIR_source2` in the above case).
+The contents of the secondary source is available to the build under the directory specified by the `CODEBUILD_SRC_DIR_<identifier>` environment variable (so, `CODEBUILD_SRC_DIR_source2` in the above case).